By Nicola Wright

 Once it’s in transit, you can monitor its progress either through the DataSync console or using Amazon CloudWatch.

-DataSync is perfect for businesses that’re looking to migrate active data sets, want timely transfers for continuously updating data streams, or need to replicate data for business continuity.
+DataSync is perfect for businesses that are looking to migrate active data sets, want timely transfers for continuously updating data streams, or need to replicate data for business continuity.

 Tell us what you’re looking for and we’ll put together a job spec that’ll attract professionals with the skills and experience you need.

-Although copying your data onto a giant hard drive and posting it off to be uploaded might seem like a pretty archaic way to get your data onto the cloud, it’s actually becoming one of the most popular methods of data transfer to AWS, thanks to its security, cost-effectiveness, and fast turnaround time.
+Although copying your data onto a giant hard drive and posting it off to be uploaded might seem like a pretty archaic way to get your data onto the cloud, it’s actually becoming one of the most popular methods of AWS data transfer, thanks to its security, cost-effectiveness, and fast turnaround time.

 The humble Snowball device boasts 256-bit encryption, and its heavyweight casing is tamper-resistant thanks to its industry-standard Trusted Platform Module (TPM).
 Encryption keys are managed through AWS Key Management Service (KMS) and are never sent to or stored on the device itself, for extra security.

-Snowball Edge supports local workloads in remote or offline locations, facilitating one-time data transfers where the data is being migrated from an on-premises location that’s in a remote location, or has limited network bandwidth.
+Snowball Edge supports local workloads in remote or offline locations, facilitating one-time data transfers where the data is being migrated from an on-premises environment that’s in a remote location or has limited network bandwidth.

 Got too much data to fit on a handful of Snowballs?
 Time to call in the big guns.

 AWS Snowmobile is an exabyte-scale data migration solution that packs the equivalent of 1,250 AWS Snowball devices into 45ft long shipping container.